jitendermaan/SeleniumPOM/README.md

    3. XML file can be easily shared with the team
  ---

+## Documentation
+Below Prerequisite should be fulfilled before you execute this project
 [PreRequisite to execute this project](./PreRequisite.md)

 * ### Guide to Use Selenium POM